You may need (or want) to run Windows, or other operating systems, alongside Mac OS X, and

 While VMware has many enterprise customers, Fusion is clearly targeted to consumers.
 Unfortunately, support options are somewhat limited.
 Your purchase includes 30 days of free online support that covers installation as well as help using the VMware Converter to convert your Parallels virtual machines.

 There’s also extensive help available via the application’s Help menu.
 The help file loads in your browser, but it includes a full table of contents, index, search feature, and the ability to mark certain sections as Favorites for easy future reference.

 Online, you’ll find a free knowledge base and the VMware forums.
 The forums, at least based on what I saw during my time there, have a lot of good information, and both users and VMware employees often answer questions quickly.
 There’s also a free (registration required) collection of Fusion

-that cover topics such as converting Parallels virtual machines, using USB storage and iSight cameras, printer setup, and more.
+training videos that cover topics such as converting Parallels virtual machines, using USB storage and iSight cameras, printer setup, and more.
 If you need additional support, you can buy per-incident e-mail support in packs of one ($25), three ($70), and five ($100), each of which are good for one year.
 Various additional onsite support plans are available for business customers.

 E-mail support was prompt (VMware lists a response time of no more than 24 hours) and useful, and the support staff resolved an issue I had with the VMware Converter.

 Both Fusion and Parallels have their strengths and weaknesses when it comes to support.
 Parallels offers unlimited e-mail support, but response time may be slow, and telephone support is $30 per call.
 Fusion has a very good manual, training videos, and a strong community forum, but there’s no telephone support.

 Overall, as with Parallels, you may find that it’s often faster and cheaper to use the Web and your favorite search engine to find answers to your problems.